 Our operating model is a product driven model, where all our functions work together with a unitary goal of offering a high-quality product to the market.
-An agency delivery model defines how the relationship adds value by incorporating the experts in coffee farming.
-Coffee Management Services (CMS) is the appointed agent entrusted to manage our coffee operations.
-Eaagads Limited operates a flexible and aligned agency delivery model that ensures that shareholders' value is maximized in a cost-efficient way.
-The agency delivery model is also aimed at ensuring we deliver the best product to the market.
+An agency delivery model defines how work adds value and relates to the business by incorporating the experts in coffee farming.
+Coffee Management Services (CMS) are the appointed agents entrusted to manage the coffee.
+At Eaagads Limited, we operate a flexible and aligned agency delivery model that ensures that stakeholders' value is maximized in a cost-effective way.
+Our agency delivery model is also aimed at ensuring we deliver the best product to the market at the same time aiming at creating shareholder value.
 We create shareholder value by focusing on several core areas, underpinned by our commitment to creating and maintaining a sustainable business.
+These are: These are:

-REPORT OF THE DIRECTORS (continued) FOR THE YEAR ENDED 31 MARCH 2021
+REPORT OF THE DIRECTORS (continued) FOR THE YEAR ENDED 31 MARCH 2022 a) Products